lasselundstenjensen/lasselundstenjensen.github.io/lessons/01-how-we-have-done-things/A-intro.md

 #### **Schedule**

-- Vector, the basic data structure
+- Why do testing?
-- Iterators
+- Special tags we use and why
-- Enums - Result / Option focus
+- Mocking
-- Traits
+- Case: Deepchecks
-- Light touch on memory
+-

 <br />
 <br />